shaka-project/shaka-packager/docs/source/options/chunking_options.rst

 --start_segment_number

-   Indicates the startNumber in DASH SegmentTemplate.
+   Indicates the startNumber in DASH SegmentTemplate and HLS segment name.